Percutaneous Ethanol (Alcohol) Injection of Liver

-In this technique, pure alcohol is injected into liver cancers to kill the cancer cells.
+In this technique, sterile, 100% alcohol is injected into liver cancers to kill the cancer cells.
 The alcohol is injected through the skin (percutaneously) into the tumor using a very thin needle with the help of ultrasound or CT visual guidance.
-Alcohol induces tumor destruction by drawing water out of tumor cells (dehydrating them) and thereby altering (denaturing) the structure of cellular proteins.
+Alcohol causes tumor destruction by drawing water out of tumor cells (dehydrating them) and thereby altering (denaturing) the structure of cellular proteins.
 It may take up to five or six sessions of injections to completely destroy the cancer.

 Find out what women really need.